 - View your Print History to view details about your print job and receive release codes.

-To retrieve your job, visit the print release terminal at your library and enter your email address.
+To retrieve your job, visit the print release terminal at your library.

 Technology help is available in-person, remotely, and online.
 You can obtain technology help in-person by asking a staff member, by attending one of our free technology classes or by scheduling a one-on-one session with staff at select locations.